Jewish Community Relations Council of Minnesota and the Dakotas: Modern activism

 When Samuel Scheiner retired in 1974, new director Morton Ryweck ushered in a new era, merging with the local B'nai B'rith Anti-Defamation League (ADL) to form the JCRC/ADL.
 Ryweck retired in 1991.
 The 1970s and 1980s saw a rise of advocacy work as part of the Soviet Jewry Movement.
 By 2013 the JCRC of Minnesota and the Dakotas became independent of ADL.

 Jewish Community Relations Council of Minnesota and the Dakotas continues to monitor and combat violations of church-state separation in public schools, work to promote legislation to answer the needs of the underprivileged in Minnesota, and works as part of the Joint Religious Legislative Coalition.
 Its Tolerance Minnesota project provides diversity and Holocaust educational resources for parents and teachers.

+The organization also works to keep critics of Israeli actions, including Jewish Israeli critics, out of seats of power, such as by demanding the rescission of a job offer to Raz Segal from the University of Minnesota for him to lead the Center for Holocaust and Genocide Studies, simply for criticizing the ongoing Israeli genocide of Palestinians.